fusion94/fusion94.org-v2/_drafts/conservation---hunting-and-conservation.md

 ---
 layout: post
 title: "Conservation - Hunting and Conservation"
-date: 2019-02-12 19:07:26
+date: 2019-02-16 05:07:26
 comments: true
 published: true
-categories:
+tags: conservation
+featured_image: /img/featured/montana-3.jpg
 ---

 This is the second article in a series of articles that relate to various forms of Conservation.

-> We need all citizens to care, we need all citizens to believe, we need all citizens to engage, and we need to again make it understood that to be concerned about conservation is an act of citizenship.
-> -- Shane Mahoney
+> I recognize the right and duty of this generation to develop and use the natural resources of our land; but I do not recognize the right to waste them, or to rob, by wasteful use, the generations that come after us.
+> --  Theodore Roosevelt - President of the United States (#26)

 ### Hunting and Conservation

+> warning "Bias Check"
-I will admit my views on Conservation are skewed, or if you will biased, as someone who actively hunts and fishes.
-I've been performing these activities for close to 45 years now.
+> I will admit my views on Conservation are skewed, or if you will biased, as someone who actively hunts and fishes as I've been performing these activities for close to 45 years now.

 In our nation's early years, there were few laws protecting fish and wildlife and our wildlife resources took a heavy toll.
-Market hunters took fish and wildlife at will while habitat disappeared under plow and roads, resulting in devastating reductions in wildlife populations.
+Market hunters took fish and wildlife **at will** while habitat disappeared under plow and roads, resulting in devastating reductions in wildlife populations.
 Some species, like the passenger pigeon, were taken to the point of no return; others such as bison, white-tailed deer and wild turkeys, were pushed to the edge extinction.

 As the tides turned for conservation, important laws were passed, including the [Migratory Bird Treaty Act of 1918](https://en.wikipedia.org/wiki/Migratory_Bird_Treaty_Act_of_1918), the [Migratory Bird Hunting and Conservation Stamp Act of 1934](https://en.wikipedia.org/wiki/Federal_Duck_Stamp), and the [Federal Aid in Sport Fish Restoration Act of 1950](https://en.wikipedia.org/wiki/Dingell%E2%80%93Johnson_Act).
 Collectively, these acts laid the foundation for what inspired the North American Model of Wildlife Conservation.